-- NextEra Energy Resources adds 631 megawatts to its contracted renewables backlog and commissions two natural gas pipelines
+- NextEra Energy Resources adds 760 megawatts to its contracted renewables backlog and 514 megawatts to its repowering backlog

 JUNO BEACH, Fla. - NextEra Energy, Inc. (NYSE: NEE) today reported third-quarter 2017 net income attributable to NextEra Energy on a GAAP basis of $847 million, or $1.79 per share, compared to $753 million, or $1.62 per share, in the third quarter of 2016.
 On an adjusted basis, NextEra Energy's third-quarter 2017 earnings were $875 million, or $1.85 per share, compared to $809 million, or $1.74 per share, in the third quarter of 2016.

-Adjusted earnings for these periods exclude the effects of non-qualifying hedges, the net effect of other than temporary impairments (OTTI) on certain investments, operating results from the Spain solar project and merger-related expenses.
-Adjusted earnings also exclude the 2016 impact from the gain on the sale of the Texas natural gas generation facilities.
+Adjusted earnings for these periods exclude the effects of non-qualifying hedges, the net effect of other than temporary impairments (OTTI) on certain investments, operating results from the Spain solar projects and merger-related expenses.

 NextEra Energy's management uses adjusted earnings, which is a non-GAAP financial measure, internally for financial planning, analysis of performance, reporting of results to the board of directors and as an input in determining performance-based compensation under the company's employee incentive compensation plans.
 NextEra Energy also uses earnings expressed in this fashion when communicating its financial results and earnings outlook to analysts and investors.
 NextEra Energy's management believes that adjusted earnings provide a more meaningful representation of NextEra Energy's fundamental earnings power.
 A reconciliation of historical adjusted earnings to net income attributable to NextEra Energy, which is the most directly comparable GAAP measure, is included in the attachments to this news release.

 Florida Power & Light Company

-NextEra Energy's principal rate-regulated electric utility subsidiary, Florida Power & Light Company (FPL), reported second-quarter 2017 net income of $526 million, or $1.12 per share, compared to $448 million, or $0.96 per share, for the prior-year quarter.
+NextEra Energy's principal rate-regulated electric utility subsidiary, Florida Power & Light Company (FPL), reported third-quarter 2017 net income of $566 million, or $1.19 per share, compared to $515 million, or $1.11 per share, for the prior-year quarter.